QubitPi/docker-docs/compose/bridge/index.md

 {{< summary-bar feature_name="Compose bridge" >}}

-Compose Bridge lets you transform your Compose configuration file into configuration files for different platforms, primarily focusing on Kubernetes.
+Compose Bridge converts your Docker Compose configuration into platform-specific formats—primarily Kubernetes manifests.
 The default transformation generates Kubernetes manifests and a Kustomize overlay which are designed for deployment on Docker Desktop with Kubernetes enabled.

 It's a flexible tool that lets you either take advantage of the [default transformation](usage.md) or [create a custom transformation](customize.md) to suit specific project needs and requirements.